 Field Work in India’s Deccan Traps

-From Geosciences Department on July 8th, 2019
+From Geosciences The Department of Geosciences, Princeton on July 8th, 2019

 In December 2013 a research team from the Department of Geosciences traveled to central India in order to address one of the most captivating questions in Earth history: what was the cause of the dinosaur-eradicating Cretaceous-Tertiary (K-T) mass extinction ca. 65 million years ago?
 The group included Profs.
 Blair Schoene and Gerta Keller; Kyle Samperton, a PhD student working in Schoene’s Thermal Ionization Mass Spectrometer Laboratory; Mike Eddy ’11, now a PhD student in the Department of Earth, Atmospheric and Planetary Sciences at MIT; Prof. Thierry Adatte of the University of Lausanne (Switzerland); Prof. Syed Khadri of Sant Gadge Baba Amravati University (India); and Preston Kemeny ’15, who is conducting his Spring Junior Project under the supervision of Keller, Schoene, and Adatte.